-- 4. Before setting a goal for measles eradication, the following requirements should be met: (a) it is biologically feasible; (b) it is programmatically and operationally feasible; (c) there is a sufficient supply of high-quality vaccines; (d) it is cost effective, and the scale of resources required is recognized; (e) eradication activities are designed to contribute to strengthening health systems and are synergistic with other child health programmes; and (f) there is sufficient political and financial commitment by Member States supported by a broad-based partnership of major public health agencies and donors. - 5.
-Biological feasibility.
+3. Before setting a goal for measles eradication, the following requirements should be met: (a) it is biologically feasible; (b) it is programmatically and operationally feasible; (c) there is a sufficient supply of high-quality vaccines; (d) it is cost effective, and the scale of resources required is recognized; (e) eradication activities are designed to contribute to the strengthening of health systems and are synergistic with other child health programmes; and (f) there is sufficient political and financial commitment by Member States supported by a broad-based partnership of major public health agencies and donors.

+4. Biological feasibility.
 In June 2009, the International Task Force for Disease Eradication concluded that measles eradication is biologically possible, using tools that are currently available.
-It noted that this aspect had already been evidenced in the Region of the Americas, and that implementation challenges remained in each of the remaining five WHO regions.
-The Task Force highlighted the crucial role of effective routine immunization services and the need for operational research to guide programme strategies.1 - 6.
-Programmatic and operational feasibility.
-The Region of the Americas has demonstrated the feasibility of the regional elimination of measles, sustaining the interruption of transmission since 2002.
+It noted that evidence for this had already been provided in the Region of the Americas, and that implementation challenges remained in each of the remaining five WHO regions.
+The Task Force highlighted the crucial role of effective routine immunization services and the need for operational research to guide programme strategies.1

+5. Programmatic and operational feasibility.
+The Region of the Americas has demonstrated the feasibility of the regional elimination of measles, having sustained the interruption of transmission since 2002.
 The five remaining WHO regions have assessed progress and challenges towards regional measles elimination.
-All regions have established a target date for elimination except the South-East Asia Region, but this will be discussed by the latter's Regional Committee at its Sixty-third session in 2010. - 7.
-Vaccine supply.
-Independent consultants have made a detailed analysis of the demand, and of the potential risks to supply, for the measles-containing vaccines that would be needed for measles eradication by 2020.
-In aggregate, projected manufacturing capacity for measles-containing vaccine would be more than sufficient to meet the increase in demand associated with achieving eradication. - 8.
-Cost-effectiveness.
-The Secretariat has commissioned an independent analysis of the cost and cost-effectiveness of measles eradication, as compared to the current mortality reduction goal, and to an intermediate goal of further mortality reduction (e.g. 95% mortality reduction).
-This work is ongoing, with results expected in June 2010. - 9.
-System strengthening.
-Positive benefits of measles control activities on health systems include integration of vaccination with other public health interventions such as provision of insecticide-treated bednets, vitamin A supplements and antihelminthic treatments.
-Related benefits also include the development of a surveillance platform supported by high-quality laboratory diagnostic capability for other vaccine-preventable diseases such as yellow fever and Japanese encephalitis.
+All regions have established a target date for elimination except the South-East Asia Region, but this will be discussed by the latter's Regional Committee at its Sixty-third session in 2010.

+6. Vaccine supply.
+Independent consultants have made a detailed analysis of the demand for and of the potential risks to supply of the measles-containing vaccines that would be needed for measles eradication by 2020.
+In aggregate, projected manufacturing capacity for measles-containing vaccine would be more than sufficient to meet the increase in demand associated with achieving eradication.

+7. Cost-effectiveness.
+The Secretariat has commissioned an independent analysis of the cost and cost-effectiveness of measles eradication compared with the cost and cost-effectiveness of the current mortality reduction goal and the proposed intermediate goal of a 95% mortality reduction in comparison with 2000 levels.
+This work is ongoing, with results expected in June 2010.

+8. System strengthening.
+Positive benefits of measles control activities on health systems include the integration of vaccination with other public health interventions, such as the provision of insecticide-treated bednets, vitamin A supplements and antihelminthic treatments.
+Related benefits include the development of a surveillance platform supported by high-quality laboratory diagnostic capability for other vaccine-preventable diseases such as yellow fever and Japanese encephalitis.
 The Secretariat has commissioned an independent analysis of the impact of eradication activities on health systems.
-The outcome of this work (expected June 2010) will be proposed strategies to reinforce routine immunization systems for a sustainable impact. - 10.
-Platform of support.
-The Strategic Advisory Group of Experts on immunization expressed grave concern about the considerable decline in funding for measles control since 2008 (April 2009).
-The Group concluded that, if adequate resources are not guaranteed for programme activities planned for 2009 and beyond, resulting programme weaknesses would allow a resurgence of measles to occur.
-The associated increase in deaths among young children would jeopardize the achievement of the under-five mortality rate target of Millennium Development Goal 4.
-Increased advocacy and broader consultation is needed among technical experts, representatives from countries, public health partner agencies and key donors to review the evidence and gain financial and political support.
+The outcome of this work (expected in June 2010) will be proposed strategies to reinforce routine immunization systems for a sustainable impact.

+9. Platform of support.
+In April 2009, the Strategic Advisory Group of Experts on immunization expressed grave concern about the considerable decline in funding for measles control since 2008.
+Financial support to the Measles Initiative has decreased from US\$ 150 million to slightly more than